 Bergen’s Maritime Museum: If you are interested in the sea or sailing, this one is for you.
 As named, this museum focuses on maritime history, but it also hosts exhibits on Vikings and WWII.

 Norwegian Fisheries Museum: Another museum for those that love the sea or fishing.
 This museum is describing as an interactive that explores the Norwegian fishing industry and its social impacts.

 Gamle Bergen Museum: Step back in time as you explore Bergen as would have been hundreds of years ago.
 Several of the cities wooden houses were relocated to the Elsero.
 The houses have been restored, and some of the locals offer theatrical performances.

 The Cultural History Museum: Home of The Natural History Museum and The Cultural History Museum.
 This museum will give you an in-depth insight into all things Norwegian.
 For example, you can learn about religion, history, and Vikings.

 Food and Drinks

 Food and drink are where the lion’s share of your budget will go, especially if you partake in adult beverages.
-Beer in 2019 will cost you around $10, and a cheap glass of wine will cost you approximately $12.
+Beer in 2021 will cost you around $12, and a cheap glass of wine will cost you approximately $12.
 Liquor is even more, as are cocktails.

 You can save some money if you stay in a hotel with breakfast.
 You can also eat a sandwich or snack on the go for lunch rather than eating in a restaurant.
 Lastly, lunch in restaurants is a lot less expensive than dinner.
 Consider lunch as your big meal, and you’ll save a lot.
 We did this once and ordered a takeaway for one night.

 There are hundreds of options for food and drinks in Bergen, here are some places that we enjoyed and recommended.

 Olivia – Zachariasbryggen

 Shocking anyone who knows my food taste because this is an Italian restaurant/pizzeria.
 Don’t be put off by pizza; this is a classy joint, not a pizza hut or local mom and pop joint.
 Part of a Norwegian chain called Olivia, this place is fabulous!